aonufrei/threads-docs/threads.md

 Toast 7 is going to be eaten
 Toast 8 is going to be eaten
 Toast 9 is going to be eaten
+Eater task is interrupted
+Butter task is interrupted
+Jam task is interrupted
 */
 ```